thisisaleksandr/vqite-quimb/README.md

 # avqite-quimb
-Tensor-network implementation of the AVQITE algorithm using Quimb.
+Tensor-network implementation of the Variational Quantum Imaginary-Time Evolution (VQITE) algorithm using Quimb.
+The code is parallelized using MPI.